10 Best Job Interview Questions Recruiters Can Ask

 Is this a person who wants to move up from the role of individual contributor to a managerial job or is she hoping to climb the corporate ladder all the way to the top?
 Again, either is fine, just different.

+What can your business offer?
+Remember, you want to find a potential employee who is a good fit.
 If your business is family owned and operated it's not the type of place that an outsider will be able to climb the corporate ladder.
 That's valuable information to have.

 What Was Your Favorite Part of Your Last (Present) Job?